-Lynn Syms (center) at an American Friends of Israel Philharmonic benefit event at the Pierre New York.
+Lynn Syms (center) at an AFIPO benefit event at the Pierre, New York.
 Photo by Chris Lee.

-Recently, the Sys Syms Foundation announced a $100,000 matching grant dedicated to American Friends of Israel Philharmonic’s digital programming, which reaches with millions of viewers across the globe in over 84 countries.
-To celebrate this generous gift, we had the pleasure of chatting with Sy Syms Foundation board member and former AFIPO Board President Lynn Syms to learn more about her life-long dedication to the arts, as both avid artist herself and great lover of classical music:
+The Sy Syms Foundation recently announced a $100,000 matching grant dedicated to AFIPO’s digital programming which reaches millions of viewers in more than 80 countries across the globe .
+To celebrate this generous gift, we had the pleasure of chatting with Sy Syms Foundation board member and former AFIPO Board President Lynn Syms to learn more about her life-long dedication to the arts, as both an avid artist herself and a great lover of classical music:

 Thank you so much, Lynn, for taking the time to chat with us.
 What’s your personal background with the arts and where does that passion come from?